TaitoUnited/full-stack-template/CONFIGURATION.md

 **Static site generator (www):** See [www/README.md](www/README.md) for configuration instructions.
 You can use static site generator e.g. for user guides or API documentation.

 **Custom provider:** If you cannot use Docker containers on your remote environments, you can customize the deployment with a custom provider.
 Instead of deploying the application as docker container images, you can, for example, deploy the application as WAR or EAR packages on a Java application server, or install everything directly on the remote host.
-You can enable the custom provider with the `taito_provider` setting in `taito-config.sh` and implement [custom deployment scripts](https://github.com/TaitoUnited/SERVER-TEMPLATE/blob/master/scripts/custom-provider) yourself.
+You can enable the custom provider by setting `taito_provider=custom` in `taito-config.sh` and by implementing [custom deployment scripts](https://github.com/TaitoUnited/SERVER-TEMPLATE/blob/master/scripts/custom-provider) yourself.

 ## Kubernetes